-Volunteers make a huge contribution to the charity, we have almost 500 volunteers who support us giving up many hours of their valuable time providing a significant benefit to the charity.
+Volunteers make a huge contribution to the Charity.
+We have almost 600 volunteers who support us giving up many hours of their valuable time providing a significant benefit to the Charity.
 Volunteers are crucial to our work as they enable us to achieve so much more within our limited resources.
 They also add to the friendly ambience of the Hospice.
 We have volunteers covering 70 different roles.
-These include gardening, hosting in the In-patient Unit and Living Well, cake baking, counselling, flower arranging, supporting in our charity shops, fundraising, supporting our events, and many more.
+These include gardening, hosting in the In-patient Unit and Living Well, cake baking, counselling, flower arranging, supporting in our charity shops and events fundraising, and many more.